Each archetype can inspire the managers in charge of creating an innovation lab, and arm them to compose their own recipe for success.

 These labs have a focus on collaboration with start-ups, partners or users, involving information sharing, and co-design to innovate.
 This model is more commonly referred to as Open Innovation.
 Open innovation can happen at the front-end of the innovation process, during the ideation phase, later on, during the development process, by combining technologies, components, and know-how for example, or at the end, during the commercialization process, by sharing customer base, and distribution channels.

 The incubation program takes place over 6 months, allowing startups to share their knowledge with experts from the group in various fields.
 The most innovative projects are selected and financed by the firm.
 All actors are encouraged to share their experiences and skills to increase added value, and innovate both quickly and qualitatively.
-By welcomeing internal projects as well as start-ups projects, Airbus wants to stimulate internal innovation concurrently to opening the innovation engine to other ecosystems, and moving beyond the ‘Not Invented Here’ syndrome.
+By welcoming internal projects as well as start-ups projects, Airbus wants to stimulate internal innovation concurrently to opening the innovation engine to other ecosystems, and moving beyond the ‘Not Invented Here’ syndrome.

 B) The Mixer is a start-up accelerator belonging to the UniBail group, the largest commercial real estate company in Europe.
 It offers a support for 16 weeks whose main objective is to accelerate business between startups and Unibail.

 After a selection period, entrants have access to the teams, infrastructures and portfolios of the commercial real estate group.
-The program is organized under 6 main themes: co-development with Unibail, coaching and mentoring, funding of strategies, prototyping, hosting of startups and events.
+The program is organized under 6 main themes: co-development with Unibail, coaching and mentoring, funding strategies, prototyping, hosting of startups and events.
 These 6 axes foster relationships with the real estate giant to form future commercial partnerships.

 C) Orange Fab network of accelerators follows a similar objective: it covers 12 locations, and offers a 3-months accelerator program, searching for startups with existing products, looking for growth and distribution opportunities, mainly in the telecom and digital industries.